- Peter Crisafulli, Minister of Music – ext. 223, email

 Lois McDonald lives in a log cabin on Bull Run Mountain in Aldie, Virginia, and is a member of Church of Our Redeemer near her home.
 She has a B.A. in English (American Literature) from George Mason University and has had many years of church office administration experience.
 She believes that church office administration is a calling that is lived out at the wonderful intersection of faith, relationships, problem solving, and service, and she is happy to be part of the All Saints family.

 Although Lois was born in Buenos Aires, Argentina, where her parents were missionaries, she spent most of her formative years in Southern New Jersey where she became enamored with sandy beaches, mysterious Pine Barrens, and teeming wetlands.
 She loves the thrill of the open road, especially when experienced in her red Jeep Wrangler.
-She also enjoys reading, writing, and spending time with her four young adult children and two grandchildren who keep her young at heart.
+She also enjoys reading, writing, and spending time with her four young adult children, three daughters-in-law, and three beautiful grandchildren who keep her young at heart.

 Nancy grew up in Minnesota, but came to D.C. as a federal intern during college and fell in love with the city.
 After graduation she came back and has lived here ever since, except for a four year interlude in New York.